JoJoGatito/koji-gallery/studio/README.md

 ## Notes
 - Schema files are thin re-exports from ../schemas to avoid duplication.
-- Frontend client config is in ../assets/js/sanityClient.js and already points to projectId "emdgbbhp" and dataset "production".
+- Frontend client config is in ../assets/js/sanityClient.js and already points to projectId "t0ligyjl" and dataset "production".